 You will further need a power supply unit.
 Before selecting a power supply unit, you have to look at the card that you are using.

-Buy a PSU with above 500 watt power.
-This will enable you use high end graphics card like the latest AMD and Nvidia GPUs.
+Buy a PSU with above 500-watt power.
+This will enable you to use high-end graphics cards like the latest AMD and Nvidia GPUs.

 Buy a PCIe Powered Flexible Riser

 At last, you might also need to own a PCIe 16x to 16x Powered Flexible Riser.
 It is a cheap peripheral that will not disturb your budget.
 However, some of the cards will not demand this equipment.

 As you have bought and received all the required hardware and peripherals, now you need to assemble them.
 You will also get a manual with most of the peripheral devices.
 You can connect the peripherals using the manual.

 This assembly stage is quite easy.
 You’ll mostly need to do some plugging and light manual work.

 The last step in the DIY eGPU process is driver installation.
 You have to download the required graphics drivers before operating the eGPU.
 However, you can locate the drivers from the manufacturer’s website.